#Featured

 Standardised Testing

-Standardized testing is prevalent in the British schools, with exams such as GCSEs and A-levels serving as benchmarks for student achievement and progression.
-These standardized exams are significant in determining academic outcomes and future student opportunities.
+Standardised testing is prevalent in British schools, with exams such as GCSEs and A-levels as student achievement and progression benchmarks.
+These standardised exams are significant in determining academic outcomes and future student opportunities.

 In contrast, while standardized testing is also present in the American curriculum (e.g., SAT, ACT), there is a greater emphasis on holistic assessment methods considering various aspects of student growth and development.
 Standardized tests are just one component of the assessment process, with educators placing equal importance on ongoing evaluation, project-based assessments, and portfolio assessments to provide a comprehensive understanding of student performance.